ianmiell/gitops-example/README.md

 #### Step 0

+This step is optional if you already have a Kubernetes cluster.

-(Optional) Infrastructure engineer creates Kubernetes cluster using Terraform.
+Infrastructure engineer creates Kubernetes cluster using Terraform.

 #### Step 1a